forkercat/578-is-great/README.md

 }
 ```

-You may notice that we have a new pattern called `InstanceofPattern` ([InstanceofPattern.java](https://github.com/junhaowww/578-is-great/blob/master/CS578-arcade/src/OurSolution/InstanceofPattern.java))

-`InstanceofPattern` is a class that extends an abstract class `Pattern`.
-It should implements a method called `execute()`.
+You may notice that we have a new pattern called `InstanceofPattern` ([InstanceofPattern.java](https://github.com/junhaowww/578-is-great/blob/master/CS578-arcade/src/OurSolution/InstanceofPattern.java)). `InstanceofPattern` is a class that extends an abstract class `Pattern`.
+It should implement a method called `execute()`.

 ```java
 public class InstanceofPattern extends Pattern {